jasp-stats/jasp-desktop/Docs/development/r-style-guide.md

     ```
     * GOOD:
     ```
+    # Please mention the names that are updated in result
+    # betaA, betaB
     result <- utils::modifyList(x=result, val=tempResult)
     ```
   - Pass arguments through a function by their argument name when possible.